All Products

 sudo LC_ALL=en_US.UTF-8 growpart /dev/vda 3

-Troubleshooting: If growpart reports that the partition is already at maximum size, the ECS disk resize may not have propagated yet.
+Troubleshooting: If growpart reports the partition is already at maximum size, the ECS resize may not have propagated.
 Wait a few minutes and retry.
-If the problem persists, verify the new disk size in the ECS console.
+If the issue persists, verify the new size in the ECS console.

 2. Extend the file system: